fillumina/LCS/README.md

 To summarize:

-    * for similar sequences: the Linear Space Myers algorithm seems the better
-      choice: it's very fast (only slightly slower than the direct Myers algorithm) and consumes much less memory.
+    * __For similar sequences:__ the Linear Space Myers algorithm is very fast (only slightly slower than the direct Myers algorithm) and memory efficient.
+For small sequences the simple Myers algorithm might be preferred but be warned that its memory usage grows quite fast with the distance between matches.

-    * for different sequences: the Linear Space Hirschberg algorithm is a bit slower for few elements but becomes more and more efficient as the length of the sequences increases plus it uses much less memory than the quadratic space algorithms.
+    * __For mostly different sequences:__ the Linear Space Hirschberg algorithm is a bit slower for few elements but becomes more and more efficient as the length of the sequences increases plus it uses much less memory than the quadratic space algorithms.

 ## Bibliography